2009 Buenos Aires 200km: Report

 The driver pairing formed by Norberto Fontana-Ricardo Mauricio (Toyota Corolla-TTA) won the sixth edition of the “Buenos Aires 200 Kilometres”, which took place today at the Autódromo Oscar y Juan Gálvez, in the city of Buenos Aires.
 Runners-up were José María López-Anthony Reid (Honda New Civic-Equipo Petrobras) and third were Christian Ledesma-José Ciantini (Chevrolet Vectra-Chevrolet Elaion).
 The circuit was damp when the race began, and there was bright sunshine by the time it ended, which meant that the teams had to change the type of tyres their cars were using.
 An additional ingredient for this classic event.

 Having dominated proceedings during the entire weekend, Fontana and Mauricio had no trouble whatsoever in claiming victory in front of the 45,000 spectators which were present for the sixth edition of the race, making the most of the fantastic Toyota Corolla and using good pit strategy which allowed them to keep ahead at all times.
 Once again, the Buenos Aires 200 Kilometres did not allow any of the drivers to repeat victory and a new driver pairing lifted the cup, the same as Toyota, which thus won this race in Buenos Aires for the first time.

-“We did a great job and formed an excellent team.
-We finally achieved this win.
-All the team worked very well and Diego Bruna did his job impeccably.
-This race I will always remember, because of what it means to win in Buenos Aires, because of my nephew who won the Formula Renault 1.6 (Ricardo Trosset) race.
-Everything turned as we had planned it.
-This is a perfect dream,” said an emotional Fontana during the press conference.
+During the press conference, Fontana said that the team had worked effectively and achieved the planned result.
+He also highlighted the significance of winning in Buenos Aires and noted that his nephew, Ricardo Trosset, had won the Formula Renault 1.6 race.
+Fontana described the event as particularly memorable.

 Fontana drove the first stint and began edging away from Matías Rossi's Renault Mégane II (Renault Lo Jack Team), aboard a Corolla which adapted very well to the damp track, due to the great performance of the car during pre-event testing at the “Oscar Cabalén” circuit in Córdoba, which led to the Japanese product being very quick through the fast swerves of the circuit variant No. 12.